RedCafez/OpenGuessr-Enhancer/README.md

 5. Click **Load unpacked**
 6. Select the folder you extracted

 The extension should now appear in your toolbar.
-Pin it for easy access.

 ---